Sainsbury Wellcome Centre for Neural Circuits and Behaviour: Scientific accomplishments

 In November 2017, a new device called Neuropixels was announced that records from hundreds of brain cells simultaneously.
 SWC was involved in a collaboration to develop the Neuropixels probes with scientists at HHMI Janelia Research Campus, the Allen Institute for Brain Science and UCL, and engineers at imec.

 In September 2018, Professor John O’Keefe spoke at the Schrödinger at 75 conference about his lab’s work to develop simple tests of spatial awareness that could allow doctors to detect early signs of Alzheimer’s disease.

 In December 2020, SWC scientists developed a brain machine interface (BMI) that allowed mice to learn to guide a cursor using only their brain.
 This research could be applied to improve human BMIs in the future.

 In July 2021, SWC Group Leader Athena Akrami and the Patient Led Research Collaborative published the largest international study of Long COVID to date which identified over 200 symptoms across 10 organ systems.
 The researchers called for a national screening programme for those with long Covid symptoms.

 Education

 The Sainsbury Wellcome Centre runs a four-year PhD programme taught by faculty at SWC, the Gatsby Computational Neuroscience Unit, and affiliated institutions including UCL.

 Governing board

-SWC Governing Board is chaired by Sir Malcolm Grant, other voting members are Professor Carol Barnes, Peter Hesketh, Professor Robert Kass, Professor Tony Movshon, Professor Geraint Rees, Dr Andrew Welchman.
+SWC Governing Board is chaired by Professor Barry Everitt, other voting members are Professor Silvia Arber, Wendy Becker, Adrienne Fairhall, Peter Hesketh, Professor Tony Movshon, Professor Stephanie Schorge, Miranda Wolpert.